Ford Sierra RS Cosworth: Development

 The project was defined by Stuart Turner in the spring of 1983.
-He had recently been appointed head of Ford Motorsport in Europe, and realised right away that Ford was no longer competitive in this area.
+He had recently been appointed head of Ford Motorsport in Europe, and realised that Ford was no longer competitive in this area.

 Turner got in touch with Walter Hayes, at the time the vice-president of public relations at Ford, to get support for the project.
 Hayes had earlier been the driving force behind the development of the Ford GT40 that won Le Mans in 1966, and the Cosworth DFV engine that brought Ford 154 victories and 12 world championships in Formula One during the 1960s and 1970s.
 Hayes found the project very appealing and promised his full support.

 Turner then invited Ken Kohrs, vice-president of development, to visit Ford's longtime partner, the automotive engineering company Cosworth, where they were presented a project developed on Cosworth's own initiative, the YAA engine.
 This was a twin cam, 16-valve engine based on Ford's own T88 engine block, better known as the Pinto.
 This prototype proved an almost ideal basis for the engine Turner needed to power his Group A winner.

 Therefore, an official request for a turbocharged version (designated Cosworth YBB) capable of 180 HP on the street and 300 HP in race trim, was placed.
 Cosworth answered positively, but they put up two conditions: the engine would produce not less than 150 kW (204 HP) in the street version, and Ford had to accept no fewer than 15,000 engines.
 Turner's project would only need about 5,000 engines, but Ford nevertheless accepted the conditions.
 The extra 10,000 engines would later become one of the reasons Ford also chose to develop a four-door, second generation, Sierra RS Cosworth.

 To find a suitable gearbox proved more challenging.
 The Borg-Warner T5, also used in the Ford Mustang, was chosen, but the higher revving nature of the Sierra caused some problems.
 Eventually Borg-Warner had to set up a dedicated production line for the gearboxes to be used in the Sierra RS Cosworth.

 Many of the suspension differences between the standard Sierra and the Cosworth attributed their development to what was learned from racing the turbocharged Jack Roush IMSA Merkur XR4Ti in America and Andy Rouse's successful campaign of the 1985 British Saloon Car Championship.
 Much of Ford's external documentation for customer race preparation indicated "developed for the XR4Ti" when describing parts that were Sierra Cosworth specific.
 Roush's suspension and aerodynamics engineering for the IMSA cars was excellent feedback for Ford.
 Some production parts from the XR4Ti made their way into the Cosworth such as the speedometer with integral boost gauge and the motorsport 909 chassis stiffening plates.